 You will complete 1 critique of a journal article (not Time, Newsweek...use an education journal of some sort) that deals with one of the following categories: ESL Learners, Poverty, Gifted and Talented, Bullying, Learning Disabilities and Motivation.
-The articles may be theory, research, or both.
-Learning is a great resource for finding scholarly articles.
+The articles may be theory, research, or both. [stress] The library is a great resource for finding scholarly articles. (http://library.shsu.edu/)